microcks/microcks-operator/documentation/microcks-cr.md

 ### Ingresses configuration

-Microcks web app component is by default exposed to the outer workd using Kubernetes `Ingresses`.
+Microcks web app component is by default exposed to the outer world using Kubernetes `Ingresses`.
 For this component, the operator creates 2 ingresses:
 * One `ingress` for HTTP traffic that allows access to UI, APIs and HTTP-based mocks,
 * One `ingress` for gRPC traffic that allows access to gRPC mocks.